If you have a fever, cough or shortness of breath, please stay home and contact our office at (888) 377-4483.

 We wanted to update all of our patients about our current response to the COVID-19 (“coronavirus”) pandemic as it pertains to our practice, our patients and our community.
 First, the physicians, embryologists, nursing team and staff want to share our solidarity with you and your community during these difficult times.
 We all are part of the Bay Area community, some of us for decades, and this situation hits us where we live as well.
 This is an unprecedented situation that has impacted the entire world and we want to ensure that we do our part.

-You should know that we are here to answer all of your questions and are still working and open seven days a week.
+Through this latest COVID-19 statement, we want you to know that we are here to answer all of your questions and are still working and open seven days a week.
 We are observing AND exceeding our specific county guidelines and taking every precaution that we can which we have outlined below.
 Please know that your health and the health of the community are at the forefront of our thoughts.
-Our primary goal at this time is to honor the “Shelter-In-Place” recommendation by the Bay Area counties.
-At the same time we know that fertility is a worldwide recognized medical issue and is very time-sensitive.
-We are currently preparing for April so that we can help serve our patients and community!

 We are tracking multiple medical and government organizations and their recommendations, including our local county public health offices, our local hospitals, the CDC, the WHO, the FDA and our federal government.
 We are in communication with IVF centers across the country as well to ensure that our collective knowledge can be maximized.
 To this end we would like to let you know what we have been doing to reduce the risk of COVID-19 transmission.

 Our primary action is to reduce all non-essential visits and treatment cycles in order to comply with the current recommendations.
-We are, therefore, postponing most treatment cycles and focusing on completing those in cycle as quickly as possible.
+Additionally, we are offering telemedicine appointments for new patient consults and re-consultations.
 We are screening all patients per CDC criteria, taking temperatures prior to entering our waiting room, only allowing the patient to come to the office, staggering visit times, and minimizing in-person visits where appropriate.
-We are also minimizing our staff load by closing our satellite offices and only having essential staff in the office while many work from home.
 We will continue our diligent deep cleanings at our open site multiple times a day and continue to monitor our own staff for sickness and sick contacts.
 All of our employees understand that they will not come to work if they are not feeling well or have a known exposure.

 We will continue to follow all of the information that is available to us from our local and international community as it evolves.
 We will continue to update our patients accordingly.
 Please note that if anyone exhibits symptoms of COVID-19 or has a close contact who has been diagnosed with COVID-19 they will need to follow current guidelines of self-quarantining and treatment will need to be stopped.